AectechSG/Aectech-Dynamo-Package/README.md

 You can learn more about the nodes available in the package at the [Aectech Dynamo package wiki](https://github.com/AectechSG/Aectech-Dynamo-Package/wiki) or the official [blog site](http://aectechy.com/blog/).

-## Contribute ##
+## Bugs/ Wishlist ##

-As this is not an open source project, you can contribute by logging any issues/set of features you wish to be included as part of your dynamo workflow at the [issue tab](https://github.com/AectechSG/Aectech-Dynamo-Package/issues)
+Please log any issues or include wishlist features to be included at the [issue tab](https://github.com/AectechSG/Aectech-Dynamo-Package/issues)

 ## Releases ##